 Do not try to fight these criminal charges alone!
-State prosecutors are highly-trained in drunk driving law, and are trained to become more aggressive each year.
+State prosecutors are highly trained in drunk driving law, and are trained to become more aggressive each year.
 State laws change all the time, and without a top criminal defense lawyer representing you, knowing when to plead guilty or when to file pre-trial motions is almost impossible.
 Your personal situation can make matters very complicated.
 Are you under 21?
 Are you a commercial driver who drives for a living?
 Do you rent cars on out-of-town business trips?
-Do you routinely drive your children, or someone else’s’ children to school?
-Many variables come into play in an impaired driving case, and a conviction leads to a lifetime of penalties and expense.
+Do you routinely drive your children or someone else’s children to school?
+Many variables come into play in an impaired driving case, and a conviction leads to a lifetime of penalties and expenses.

 Michigan laws currently require the following penalties:

 The key phrase here is “Up to.”
 This is where a top criminal lawyer can fight to minimize your sentencing, with the goal of eliminating the charges altogether.